Newton-School/grauity/README.md

 ### Philosophy

-Like gravity itself, the principles of great design are universal, omnipresent, yet often unobserved.
+Like the gravitational force itself, the principles of great design are universal, omnipresent, yet often unobserved.
 With gra.UI.ty, we aim to tap into these fundamental elements to craft UI components that not only look stunning but feel inherently right.

 ### Component Naming Convention